kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 Any attempt to use that specific KS to play another entry ID will fail, as long as the entry is protected with KS-restriction access control.

-To be certain that the KS passed to player cannot be used for any update actions you can either:
+To verify that the KS passed to the player cannot be used for any update actions you can either:

 *   Add "setrole:PLAYBACK\_BASE\_ROLE" privilege to it, so it will not be allowed to perform any action other than a white-list of actions needed for the player (such as baseEntry.get, flavorAsset.list etc.).